Renters' Rights Act becomes law – here's what you need to know

 What to do if you can’t pay your rent

-If you’re struggling to pay your rent or have already missed a payment, it’s essential to contact your landlord as soon as possible.
+If you’re struggling to pay your rent or have already missed a payment, it’s essential you contact your landlord as soon as possible.

-Doing this increases the chances of finding a solution that allows you to remain in the property.
+Doing this will increase the chances of finding a solution that will allow you to remain in the property.

 If you are a tenant in England or Wales, you may qualify for the Debt Respite Scheme, also known as Breathing Space.
 This provides you with a 60-day period in which your landlord won’t be able to take most enforcement action.